-- (i) At any stage of the procedure, the employee(s) may be represented by their union or its local representative/delegate and the employer represented by the Association. - (ii) The union delegate shall have reasonable time, without loss of pay, to discuss a grievance or dispute with management at the local level where prior approval is sought.
-Such approval shall not be unreasonably withheld.

-- (iii) A grievance or dispute shall be dealt with as follows: - (a) The employee(s) shall notify the supervisor, or other authorised officers of any grievance or dispute and the remedy sought, in writing. - (b) A meeting shall be held between the employee(s) and the supervisor to discuss the grievance or dispute and the remedy sought within two working days of notification. - (c) If the matter remains unresolved, the employee(s) may request the matter be referred to the head of the department or other authorised officer for discussion.
+- (i) At any stage of the procedure, the employee(s) may be represented by their union or its local representative/delegate and the employer represented by the Association. - (ii) The union delegate shall have reasonable time, without loss of pay, to discuss a grievance, dispute, or concern regarding workplace bullying with management at the local level where prior approval is sought.
+Such approval shall not be unreasonably withheld. - (iii) A grievance or dispute shall be dealt with as follows: - (a) The employee(s) shall notify the supervisor, or other authorised officers of any grievance or dispute and the remedy sought, in writing. - (b) A meeting shall be held between the employee(s) and the supervisor to discuss the grievance or dispute and the remedy sought within two working days of notification. - (c) If the matter remains unresolved, the employee(s) may request the matter be referred to the head of the department or other authorised officer for discussion.
 A further meeting between all parties shall be held as soon as practicable. - (d) If the matter remains unresolved the general manager shall provide the employee(s) with a written response.
 The response shall include the reasons for not implementing any proposed remedy. - (e) Where the matter remains unresolved, it may be referred to the employee's union or representative and by the general manager or other authorised officer to the Association for further discussion between the parties. - (iv) The Industrial Registrar may be advised of the existence of a dispute at any stage of this procedure. - (v) During this procedure and while the matter is in the course of negotiation, conciliation and/or arbitration, the work practices existing prior to the dispute shall as far as practicable proceed as normal.
+Nothing in this clause shall prevent the employer from temporarily adjusting work practices, where appropriate, to eliminate or control work, health and safety risks.

-36. DISCIPLINARY PROCEDURES
+37. DISCIPLINARY PROCEDURES